avaloki108/BabaYaga/DESIGN.md

 ## 8. Getting Started

-To get started with BabaYaga, you will need to have Python 3.12+, Node 22+, and Docker installed.
+To get started with Web3AuditMCP, you will need to have Python 3.12+, Node 22+, and Docker installed.
 You will also need to have `uv` installed for Python package management.

 1.  **Clone the repository:**

     ```bash
     git clone <repository_url>
-    cd BabaYaga
+    cd Web3AuditMCP
     ```

 2.  **Install dependencies:**